 GLP-1 receptor agonist medicines, also called incretin mimetics, are a type of incretin-based medicine for type 2 diabetes.
 This type of medicine is based on the action of hormones called incretins, which help control how the pancreas works.
 One type of incretin, called GLP-1, causes your pancreas to produce more insulin after you eat and helps keep blood glucose levels in the normal range.
-These medicines (exanatide and liraglutide) copy, or mimic, the action of GLP-1 made by your body.
-The effects of GLP-1 only last for a few minutes, but GLP-1 receptor agonists medicines can last about 10 hours.
+These medicines (exanatide, dulaglutide, lixisenatide and liraglutide) copy, or mimic, the action of GLP-1 made by your body.
+The effects of GLP-1 only last for a few minutes, but GLP-1 receptor agonists medicines can last for hours or days.

 They help keep your blood glucose from going too high by: